We've spent the last several years working on growing ours, and we've learned some tips along the way that we want to share with you!

 You might even go a little further than a simple mention and do a feature or a takeover on their account!
 On our travel account, we feature the volunteers on our travel program by sharing photos they post and crediting them.
 We go as far as putting out tips for them of what we're looking for so that they have a better chance of getting featured on our IG.
 It never hurts to ask how you can get featured, mentioned, or do some other sort of collaboration (like a giveaway).

 Similarly, look for accounts that repost photos of a particular destination (there's tons of them).
 Like for example, if you're traveling around Lithuania this account might repost your photo.
 That's a great way to get exposure.
+Or if you're hanging out in Nicaragua, try tagging this awesome account that loves showing off how beautiful the country it.

 Use all 30 hashtags